Why the next round of Iran-US nuclear talks may be tougher

 By Nadeen Ebrahim, CNN

-Abu Dhabi, UAE (CNN) — The United States and Iran are set to begin a third round of nuclear talks this weekend, entering what experts describe as a more difficult phase of technical negotiations as Washington lays out its conditions.
+Abu Dhabi, UAE (CNN) — The United States and Iran have begun a third round of nuclear talks, entering what experts describe as a more difficult phase of technical negotiations this weekend as Washington lays out its conditions.

 US Secretary of State Marco Rubio said Wednesday that the US does not envision Iran enriching its own nuclear material, but rather importing the nuclear fuel – uranium – needed for a civilian energy program.
 Iran has repeatedly stated that its right to enrich uranium is non-negotiable.